boeckmann/asm6502/README.txt

          2+3*5     ; yields correct value 17
          <$4711    ; selects low byte $11
          255+255   ; of type word because >256

+ 4.4.8 Defined-or-else Operator

+       The defined-or-else operator ?: returns its first argument if it is defined, otherwise its second.
+It is left-associative.

+       Example:

+         Y = ?
+         Z = X ?: Y ?: $DEAD  ; assign $DEAD to Z
+                              ; because X and Y are undefined

    4.5 Line Format